shivantu/Automating-ACE-MQ-Deployments/README.md

-# 🚀 ACE + MQ Automated Deployment Pipeline
+# 🚀 IBM ACE & MQ CI/CD Pipeline - The "We're Getting There!"
+Edition 🏗️

-> ⚙️ **Mission:** Automating IBM ACE & MQ deployments modern DevOps practices.
+> **Status**: Still in "Work In Progress" mode 🚧
+> Translation: We're making magic happen, one `git commit` at a time! ✨

 ---